clareaulab/clareau-lab-website-old/research/index.md

   tooltip: Lab projects
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Computational and Translational Immunology
+# {% include icon.html icon="fa-solid fa-flask" %}Computational and Translational Immunology

+The overall theme of our lab's research is **Computational and Translational Immunology**, which

-Our laboratory has broad interests in studying processes of **somatic evolution** whereby cells adapt, expand, differentiate, or die in response to genetic and environmental factors within an individuals
+Our laboratory has broad interests in studying processes of [somatic evolution](somatic-evolution) whereby cells adapt, expand, differentiate, or die in response to genetic and environmental factors within an individual's lifetime.
+We're particularly interested in studying these processes in the hematopoetic system, spanning circulating blood to immune cells that are resident in tissues and tumors.

+{% include section.html %}

 ## Research areas

-{% include list.html component="card" data="projects" filters="group: " %}
+{% include list.html component="card" data="projects" filters="group: " style="small" %}

+{% include section.html %}

 ## Funding

-{% include section.html %}
+Our research is currently supported by the generous contributions from these sources:

 {% capture mskcc %}